 The interior of the store is extremely soft.
 And this feeling continues upstairs, where strips of plywood slats peeled from the ceiling form shelves and booths, while rotating mirrored railings on the windows make the building sparkle.
 It is an extremely graceful and fluid space – no doubt inspired.
 At least in part, by the spectacular skateboard ramp in the interior of the Prada store, which also has a baroque, dynamic style.
 It’s a style that might also be seen in Frank Gehry’s Chelsea Piers project, currently under construction.
 And in British architect Zaha Hadid’s just-opened exhibition in the Guggenheim’s off-center section.

 At the same time, the wavy, dynamic style, an identifiable element of the zeitgeist, also proved to be a central part of Hirschwick’s increasingly personal work.
 He made his name with a series of works that combine sculpture, design, and quirky British creations, such as the lovely retractable footbridge (which forms an octagon on its own) in the Paddington Basin area, and the 170-foot-tall, pointy B of the Bang, Britain’s tallest sculpture.
-In addition, he has designed a number of smaller products, including cheap Longchamp bags – one particular bag, with a long spiral zipper, inspired the interior design of the Longchamp SoHo store.
+In addition, he has designed a number of smaller products, including Longchamp New York Store – one particular bag, with a long spiral zipper, inspired the interior design of the Longchamp SoHo store.

 The cleverness of the design scheme is that, given that cheap Longchamp owns only a small portion of the ground floor of the building, it occupies the entire upper level.
 Therefore, the store design needed to “entice” customers to visit the upper floors, but not the obvious stairway trick.
-By using a layering approach similar to that of geological strata, Hirschwick creates a hillside effect, and the interior design culminates in a delightful ascent.
-While this may not be as extreme as the radical rethinking of a Prada store, it is still a subtle and elegant solution to a spatial problem.
+By using a layering approach similar to that of geological strata.
+Hirschwick creates a hillside effect, and the interior design culminates in a delightful ascent.
+While this may not be as extreme as the radical rethinking of a Prada store.
+It is still a subtle and elegant solution to a spatial problem.
 In general, the interiors of fashion retail stores tend to stand the test of time better than the products they sell.
 The interior design of this store is a delightful construction that should not go out of style for quite some time.